chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 .. note:: The ``knife-opc`` plugin ships in ChefDK 1.0 and later.
 If you use an older version, please upgrade, or install ``knife-opc`` from RubyGems manually.

 .. note:: Administrator permissions are required to add, remove, or edit users.
 To manage organizations, or change a user's assignment to an organization, the pivotal key is required.
-To grant a user administrator permissions, use ``chef-server-ctl grant-server-admin-permissions USER_NAME`` on the Chef server. :doc:`See chef-server-ctl for details </ctl_chef_server>`.
+To grant a user administrator permissions, use ``chef-server-ctl grant-server-admin-permissions USER_NAME`` on the Chef server. `See chef-server-ctl for details </ctl_chef_server.html>`__.

-.. note:: Review the list of :doc:`common options </knife_options>` available to this (and all) knife subcommands and plugins.
+.. note:: Review the list of `common options </knife_options.html>`__ available to this (and all) knife subcommands and plugins.

 .. end_tag